airslice/czml-writer-wiki/CZML/CustomPatternSensor.md

 **environmentConstraint** - [[Boolean]]

-Whether or not the sensor will intersect the environment, e.g. terrain or models.
+Whether or not the sensor will be occluded by objects in the current view of the environment, e.g. visible terrain or models.

 Default: `false`